Have you heard of the Love Your Spouse Challenge?

 #loveyourspousechallenge Day 28

 I kind of expect that when my man comes home from a men’s retreat that he will be recharged and rejuvenated.
 Years ago, the yearly men’s retreat rendered my man piping mad.
 The men in his cabin were hurting, really hurting.
 Their marriages were crumbling and crumbling fast.
 His anger stemmed from the lack of resources and Biblical marriage education at a local church level.
-I listened to the waves of frustration and his passion.
+I listened to the waves of frustration and passion.

 His anger moved him to action.
 He called our pastor Monday morning to discuss the need.
 That was the first brick that was laid for our church’s marriage ministry.
-Our passion for marriages were united with other amazing leaders in our church.
+Our passion for marriages was united with other amazing leaders in our church.
 Now, if anyone is struggling in their marriage, there’s a safe place at our church to learn, grow, and heal.
 Many divorces have been prevented, and many couples have grown closer together.
 I love that man is not a talker but a doer!

 Pictured: 2016 Ten year celebration honoring our church’s marriage ministry.
 It was also my birthday, and my lovely friends felt I needed a birthday hat.
 I have great friends!